-A decade’s long furore over noise complaints in Noosa Junction has been reignited with two restaurants forced to shut down their nighttime entertainment.
+A decade’s long furore over noise complaints in Noosa Junction has been reignited with two restaurants shutting down their nighttime entertainment.

 New York Minute and Mr Drifter have temporarily paused their popular live music nights after a crack down on noise levels by liquor licensing authorities.